 Whether you’re a recent high school graduate or simply considering a different career path, there’s plenty of financial incentive to go to a trade school instead of college.

-While the average cost for tuition and fees at a four-year public college is listed by the National Center for Education Statistics at $9,400 per year, additional costs (such as books, supplies, room and board) can drive that number up significantly.
+While the average cost for tuition and fees at a four-year public college is listed by the National Center for Education Statistics at $9,800 per year, additional costs (such as books, supplies, room and board) can drive that number up significantly.
 After factoring in interest rates, the total cost of attending a four-year college is substantially higher than average trade school costs.

-Meanwhile, the average total cost for trade schools ranges from roughly $3,600 to $16,000 total.
+Meanwhile, the average total cost for trade schools ranges from roughly $3,800 to $16,000 total.
 While the cost varies greatly based on several factors, including the type of school, the program length, and the type of program, total costs are substantially lower on average for trade schools versus four-year colleges.

 In recent decades, high school students have been increasingly encouraged to pursue a bachelor’s degree.
-But according to NPR, the financial return from a bachelor’s degree is softening, while the price and the average debt into which students at 4-year institutions accumulate, remains high.
+However, according to NPR, the financial return from a bachelor’s degree is softening, while the price and the average debt into which students at 4-year institutions accumulate, remains high.
 But with increasing costs for four-year colleges, trade school is especially appealing.

 Interested in Learning More About MTI?